shepherd-001/you-verify-coding-task-UI/README.md

 # Jumia Cypress Test Documentation

-This project tests the Jumia(an ecommerce website).
+This project tests an ecommerce web application called Jumia.

 ### System Requirements
   - Node.js (v14 or latest) installed on your system.